 - Plan ahead.
 Courses available for video conference each semester depends on classroom equipment, registered students at each site and the course coordinator.

 - Identify the courses typically offered each semester and inform GSBS Academic Affairs of your intent to take a course via video conference.
-At Science Park, also inform Becky Brooks.
+At Science Park, also inform Rebecca Deen.
 It will be necessary to obtain the approval of the course coordinator.

 - Once cleared by GSBS Academic Affairs, register for the course within the regular registration period NOT during the late registration period.